 The N-total analysis is used to determine the amount of extra fertilizer to be added to meet the nutrient demand of the crop.
 The total soil N content (N-total) describes the N pool in the soil, which potentially is available to the crops as a result of slow mineralization.
-In Denmark, depending on the C/N ratio in the soil, the standard N-total is
+In Denmark, depending on the C/N ratio in the soil, the standard N-total is 0.13 %.
+The farmer cannot expect any N-supply from mineralization, if the level of 0.13 % N-total is found.
+If the value is above 0.22 %, the level is high and expected mineralization is (accounted for with) 40 kg N in maize and cereals per hectare.
+The N-total standard for grass fields is 0.18-0.22 %, and if the value is above 0.22 %, the expected mineralization is (accounted for with) 10 kg N per hectare.

-&lt;sup>7 I.e. inspections still under investigation at time of reporting.
+8 I.e. inspections still under investigation at time of reporting.
 Numbers of inspections still under investigation prior to 2017/2018 are not updated.
 Thus, these inspections may have been finalized.